quimvinals/go-by-example/README.md

 - `cd ...` into the module you want to test
 - run `go test` to execute the test suites for that module
+- To execute a test and check for race conditions, execute `go test -race`
+- To execute a test to make a benchmark execute `go test -bench=.`

 #### Maps